Rama Telecom Limited IPO Opens on June 25, 2025 - www.lokmattimes.com

 Rama Telecom Limited IPO Opens on June 25, 2025

-PNN Mumbai (Maharashtra) [India], June 25: Rama Telecom Limited (The Company, RTL) is one of the leading telecom infrastructure ...
+Mumbai (Maharashtra) [India], June 24: Rama Telecom Limited (The Company, RTL) is one of the leading telecom infrastructure and engineering solutions ...

 The issue size is 36,96,000 equity shares at a face value of ₹ 10 each with a price band of ₹ 65 – ₹ 68 Per Share.